Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 2. Cutting a new mounting bar from a 2mm stainless steel wire for the lower part of the strap.

-3. Drilling two tiny holes through the strap and the mounting tube at a very small angle.
+3. Drilling two tiny holes through the strap and the mounting tube at a very shallow angle.

 4. Cutting grooves into the new strap to mount the wires.